Services are available to UF Scripps employees and adult family members.

 If your situation is life threatening, go directly to a hospital emergency room or call 911 for assistance.

 UF Employee Assistance Program offers someone to talk to and resources to consult whenever and wherever you need them.
 All UF faculty, staff, non-student OPS employees, and postdoc associates as well as their household members are eligible to receive services.

 The toll-free number gives you direct, 24/7 access to a licensed counselor, who will answer your questions and, if needed, refer you to a counselor or other resources.
 You will be asked for your name, employer name, address, phone number and date of birth.
 Telehealth options are also available.

 National Suicide and Prevention Hotline

 Free, Confidential, and available 24/7.
 211 is a community helpline and crisis hotline that provides suicide prevention, crisis intervention, information, assessment, and referral to community services for people of all ages.

-Services at CAPS are free to all UF Scripps health insurance-eligible employees, domestic partners or dependent family members.
-Referral to other programs may be partially covered under Scripps Research’s medical or mental health plan.
-For additional information about your coverage for these external programs, contact a Human Resources representative.
+Services at ECS are free to all UF Scripps health insurance-eligible employees, domestic partners or dependent family members.
+Referral to other Services at ECS are free to all eligible clients.
+Referral to other programs may be partially covered under your medical or mental health plan.
+For additional information about your coverage for these external programs, contact your benefits representative.

 Helping a Colleague

-- offering to accompany your them to an appointment at CAPS
+- Offering to accompany your them to an appointment at ECS

 However, if you are concerned about an immediate risk to the safety of a friend, please dial 911 or help your friend get to the nearest hospital emergency room.